February Half-Term at The Bowes Museum

 Make the most of February half-term at the museum with fun-filled family days on Tuesdays and Wednesdays, plus a special Family Open Day on 21 February.

-Discover the museum together through our Family Story Tour: Collecting Art, a story-filled adventure that brings the collection to life.
-Get hands-on in our Gallery Takeover sessions, where you can create their own clay sculptures inspired by the collection.
+Discover the museum together through a Family Story Tour: Collecting Art, a story-filled adventure that brings the collection to life.
+Get hands-on in a Gallery Takeover sessions, where you can create your own clay sculptures inspired by the collection.

-Explore art and science in Arty STEAM, taking a fresh look at museum wonders like the famous Silver Swan, or step into history with Play the Part, an interactive dance workshop inspired by the acting career of the museum’s co-founder, Joséphine Bowes.
+Explore art and science in Arty STEAM, taking a fresh look at museum wonders like the famous Silver Swan, or step into history with Move & Perform: Dance the Part, an interactive dance workshop inspired by the acting career of the museum’s co-founder, Joséphine Bowes.

 On 21 February, join us for a free day of family-friendly activities inspired by the exhibition Pippa Hale: Pet Project.
 Celebrate all things pets at the museum with creative, playful activities for all ages.